paras-d/TumblrCards/README.md

 #### Draw Phase

 During the draw phase the player currently taking their turn is given the top card of their deck and it is put in their hand.
 Again the game checks for any triggers that would go off when a player draws a card.
 After all triggers are complete the player is given the card and we move to the casting phase.

+If a player would draw a card and has no cards left in their deck to draw, that player shuffles his or her discard pile and puts in face down as their deck.
+The player does not get to draw the card they would have drawn.

 #### Casting Phase